rexroni/keytap/README.md

 REGEX to match a keyboard name determines the behavior for that keyboard.

-### `dual_key(TAP, HOLD [, MODE])`
+### `dual_key(TAP, HOLD [, CONFIG]])`

 A key which takes one of two actions based on how long it is held.
 Both TAP and HOLD should be actions.
 Note that TAP cannot be a keymap action, and neither TAP nor HOLD can be nested `dual_key()` actions.

+Dual-mode keys are very flexible.
+They are configured by passing a lua table of configurations as the optional third argument.
+The allowable keys in the dictionary are as follows:

+* `HOLD_MS`: a number of milliseconds after which a pressed dual-mode key will take on its HOLD behavior (default: `200`).

+* `DOUBLE_TAP_MS`: the maximum number of milliseconds between when a key is released and when it is re-pressed for it to count as a double tap (default:
+`300`).
+Set to `0` to allow for infinite time, or to `-1` to disable double tap behavior.
+Double tapping a dual-mode key causes the second keypress to take on its TAP behavior, regardless of how long it is held.
+This would be desirable if f were a dual-mode key, but you wanted to get the automatic key repeat behavior of holding a normal (non-dual-mode) f key, such as to page though a very long file in `less`.

-A key is "held" if it is pressed for more than 200ms (not yet configurable) or if some second key is both pressed and released before the first key is pressed (press A, press B, release B, release A).
+* `MODE`: By default, a key is considered "held" if it is pressed for longer than its `HOLD_TIMEOUT` (200ms by default) or if some second key is both pressed and released before the first key is pressed (press A, press B, release B, release A).
 The in-between case (press A, press B, release A, release B) is called "rollover", and its behavior is configurable using the optional MODE argument.
 MODE can be one of:

   * `TAP_ON_ROLLOVER` (the default) should be used for making dual-mode keys out of normal keys, like f.
 When you press f, press another key, release f, and release the other key, (a "rollover" situation in typing) you will get the behavior specified by the TAP argument (probably a normal f)

   * `HOLD_ON_ROLLOVER` should generally be used for making dual-mode keys out of modifier keys, like shift.
 When you press shift, press another key, release shift, and release the other key, you will get the behavior specified by the HOLD argument (probably apply shift to the second key).

   * `TIMEOUT_ONLY` means that the only way to trigger the HOLD behavior is with the 200ms timeout.

+So a customized dual-mode key action for shift might be created like this:

+    root_keymap = {
+        -- Modifiers like shift work better with HOLD_ON_ROLLOVER, and my -- pinky is slow, so increase the limits for holds and double taps.
+        KEY_LEFTSHIFT = dual_key(KEY_SHIFT, KEY_ESCAPE, {
+            MODE = HOLD_ON_ROLLOVER,
+            HOLD_MS = 300,
+            DOUBLE_TAP_MS = 400,
+        }),
+    }

 ### `macro(...)`, `shift(...)`, `ctrl(...)`